University at Albany, SUNY: Massry Center for Business

 Located at the university's grand entry plaza, the Massry Center for Business houses the School of Business.
 The 96,000-square-foot building features technologically advanced classrooms and meeting spaces, collaborative research centers in technological and social entrepreneurship, studying areas for students, and a trading room equipped with Bloomberg terminals.

 ETEC

-In Fall 2021, UAlbany unveiled ETEC (Emerging Technology and Entrepreneurship Complex) located on the Eastern portion of the main Uptown campus.
-The state-of-the-art $180 million research facility is one of the university's largest and most energy-efficient buildings at 246,000 square feet.
+In fall 2021, UAlbany unveiled ETEC (Emerging Technology and Entrepreneurship Complex) located on the Eastern portion of the main Uptown campus.
+The state-of-the-art $180 million research facility is one of the university's largest buildings at 246,000 square feet.